gnzlbg/static_vector/README.md

      - whole API is constexpr for types with a trivial destructor.

   4. Explicit instantiation support (discussed in subsection Explicit instantiation):
-     - it is possible to explicitly instantiate `stack_vector` for types that are both `CopyConstructible` and `MoveConstructible`.
+     - it is possible to explicitly instantiate `inline_vector` for types that are both `CopyConstructible` and `MoveConstructible`.

-  5. Interoperability between `stack_vector`s of different capacities (discussed in subsection Interoperability between capacities):
+  5. Interoperability between `inline_vector`s of different capacities (discussed in subsection Interoperability between capacities):
      - comparison operators support,
      - throwing constructors/assignment support,